searchmenu mobile

 Orchids are an amazingly diverse and adaptable group of plants with up to 50,000 known species.
 With such a wide variety of gorgeous plants to choose from, it may be hard to know which orchid will be best for you.
 Here is a list of some of the most common indoor orchid houseplants.

-DENDROBIUM ORCHIDS – are beautiful houseplants with delicate blooms that last up to 3 months and, with proper care, will re-bloom year after year.
-There are two different types of species of Dendrobium orchid that have slightly different care requirements.
+These are beautiful houseplants with delicate blooms that last up to 3 months and, with proper care, will re-bloom year after year.
+Two different species of Dendrobium orchid have slightly different care requirements.

 • They bloom on long flower stems, with small oval leaves on their lower section.